 Franciscan Alb & Over Tunic: FA-PM005131

 A brown Franciscan Alb with over Tunic.
-Bespoke made to your own sizes in our workshop and constructed with lightweight poly-mix fabric for ease of wear and laundering.
+Supplied in generic drop measurements and constructed with lightweight poly-mix fabric for ease of wear and laundering.

 The alb is supplied with zip fastening to front and side pocket access.
 Wide sleeves complete the look with a monastic hood at the rear.
 The over-tunic is constructed in the same, matching fabric and comes with round neck with rear vent and single fastening.
 When worn together the hood of the alb sits over the tunic open fastening as shown in the images above.
-When ordering, we require your sizes as we make your pattern according to these.
 Leadtime circa 4-6 weeks

 Franciscan Zucchetto: Z-07